Skip to main content

 Managing risks

-Responsible People must ensure the charity is able to identify and manage the relevant risks it faces, and do so in the context of the charity’s unique and specific circumstances.
+While everyone involved in a charity has a role to play in protecting people, the ultimate responsibility sits with a charity’s Responsible People.
+They must ensure the charity is able to identify and manage the relevant risks it faces, and do so in the context of the charity’s unique and specific circumstances.

 How charities manage risks will vary significantly, but there are seven steps that every charity can take to help protect people from harm:

-• Identify and assess the risks and any legal and ethical obligations.
+• Identify and assess the risks and any legal and ethical obligations

-• Commit to managing the risks involved when working with vulnerable people.
+• Commit to managing the risks involved when working with vulnerable people

-• Prevent harm and mitigate risks with clear and comprehensive policies, procedures and systems.
+• Prevent harm and mitigate risks with clear and comprehensive policies, procedures and systems

-• Detect changes in risks, instances of harm and of non-compliance with obligations.
+• Detect changes in risks, instances of harm and of non-compliance with obligations

-• Take action when concerns, suspicion or complaints arise.
+• Take action when concerns, suspicion or complaints arise

 • Assure the charity’s board that risks are being managed.